Shantisagar: Acharya Aadisagar Ankalikar Ji (1809–1887)

 He was the first acharya of the 20th Century and he took munidiksha at Kunthalgiri siddhkshetra all alone by himself and became the first acharya in the year 1915 (the same year in which Acharya shanti sagar ji received muni diksha) at Kadgemela, Jaisinghpur, Maharashtra.
 He revived digambar Jain ascetic tradition.
 He used to have only one food item (for example mango juice, aamras) that too in 8 days.
-Acharya shri Mahavirkirtji, Acharya Vimalsagar Ji (1915–1994) belonged to his lineage followed by Tapasvi samrat Acharya shri 108 Sanmati sagar ji maharaj, who did the most amount of tapasya (penance) after Tirthankar Mahavir, followed by Acharya shri 108 Sunil sagarji maharaj, who is the current leader of the ascetic lineage.
+Acharya shri Mahavirkirtji, Acharya Vimalsagar Ji (1915–1994) belonged to his lineage followed by Tapasvi samrat Acharya shri 108 Sanmati sagar ji maharaj, who did the most tapasya (penance) after Tirthankar Mahavir, followed by Acharya shri 108 Sunil sagarji maharaj, who is the current leader of the ascetic lineage.

 Acharya Shantisagarji Chhani

 Acharya Shantisagar Ji is sometimes termed Acharya Shantisagar Ji (Dakshin) to contrast him with Acharya Shantisagar Ji "Chhani" (North) (1888–1944).
 Chhani is a district in Udaipur.
 They were thus contemporary.
 Sarakoddharak Acharya Gyansagar Ji (born 1957) was initially initiated by Acharya Vidyasagar Ji as a Brahmachari, later he was initiated as a Digambar Muni by Acharya Sumatisagar Ji (1917–1994) belonging to the lineage of Acharya Shantisagar Ji Chhani.